DylanPrinsloo/text-editor/README.md

 ## If you would like to join or Contribute

-Hit me up on Linkdeln or Fork the project, pul request and vice versa.
+Hit me up on Linkedln or Fork the project, pul request and vice versa.